October 1, 2023 – Twenty-Sixth Sunday in Ordinary Time

 • Fr.
 John Slovikovski Pastor of Visitation parish in Johnstown, as part of the celebration of the Jubilee 2025, is promoting and coordinating a pilgrimage to Rome, Assisi, and Orvieto, Italy, which is open to the entire diocese in the month of June 2025.
 This pilgrimage will include visitations to the 4 Major Basilicas of Rome (The Vatican {with an audience with the Pope}, Saint Mary Major, Saint John Lateran, and Saint Paul outside the Walls.)
 We will also visit the Spanish Steps, the Catacombs, Trevi Fountain, and the Coliseum as well as the basilicas of St. Francis and Saint Clare in Assisi.
 All of our tour will be guided by a native who is fluent in Italian.
 If you are considering joining our group, you are asked to contact the Visitation Parish office @814-536-6110.
 There is no obligation (financial or otherwise) before we make our commitment with the pilgrimage tour company in early 2024 when we will meet with our Pilgrimage tour company.
 2025 is an exceptional time to be in Rome since it will be during a Jubilee Year which is a very special time for a Jubilee occurs only once every 25 years.

 • Adoration Chapel at Saint Mary’s, 712 Allegheny Street, Hollidaysburg, PA is open every Monday, Tuesday, and Wednesday of each week from 7 am to 11 pm.
-Come spend time with Jesus!
+Come spend time with Jesus

-• Catholic Ministries Drive (CMD) Our parish goal for 2023 is $30,406.
+• Catholic Ministries Drive (CMD) Our parish goal for 2024 is $29,219.

 The annual CMD directly supports 14 ministries through which people are accompanied in their journey (100% of your gift does directly to these ministries).
 There are many gifted and generous laypersons in our diocese who share their time and talent to support our Catholic ministries.

 This year, more so than others, our world, our nation, our communities, our parishes, and our families need tangible expression of hope.
-This year 2023 is a time for everyone to move as TOGETHER WE SERVE!

 • Did you know 100% of your PA tax money can be sent to our local catholic school?
 Look for brochures by the exit doors or contact RedefinED to enroll in EITC, a local company hired by the Diocese to manage enrollments, at 814-419-5505 or www.redefiningeducation.com